epilot-dev/docs/docs/entities/attributes.md

 ### Expression Builder

 The Entity Builder, doesn't support a good UI yet for building such expressions.
-Which means the only way to configured them is through the code edition mode on the Entity Builder.
+Which means the only way to configure them is by changing the (schema's) code on the Entity Builder.